-Upon completion of the master's level nurse anesthetist program, the students will be able to demonstrate in-depth knowledge of the fundamental sciences to insure greater competence in anesthesia practice, engage in collateral reading in anatomy, physiology, chemistry, pharmacology and clinical subjects related to the field of anesthesia.
+Upon completion of the master's level nurse anesthetist program, the students will be able to demonstrate in-depth knowledge of the fundamental sciences to ensure greater competence in anesthesia practice, engage in collateral reading in anatomy, physiology, chemistry, pharmacology and clinical subjects related to the field of anesthesia.
 The program will help the student to assume a leadership role in collaboration with health care team members, function as a resource person in the training of paramedical personnel and in nursing care of the acutely ill.
 The student will be able to apply principles of research to the clinical anesthesia setting, design, evaluate and implement an anesthetic care plan for a patient, utilize appropriate scientific principles related to asepsis, anesthesia and respiratory technique, apply knowledge of nursing theories and modes in advanced nursing and specialty areas of nurse anesthesia.

-The program requires 56 credits of courses taken in the following sequence:
+The program requires 70 credits of courses taken in the following sequence:

-Fall: Year One HSC 001 Professional Aspects of Anesthesia Practice HSC 500 Advanced Pharmacology I HSC 503 Organic and Medicinal Chemistry HSC 505 Introduction to Principles of Anesthesia HSC 515 Advanced Physical Assessment HSC 521 Advanced Human Anatomy, Physiology and Pathophysiology I Spring: Year One HSC 501 Advanced Pharmacology II
+Fall: Year One HSC 001 Professional Aspects of Anesthesia Practice 0 HSC 500 Advanced Pharmacology I 3 HSC 503 Organic and Medicinal Chemistry 3 HSC 505 Introduction to Principles of Anesthesia 2 HSC 515 Advanced Physical Assessment 2 5 HSC 521 Advanced Human Anatomy, Physiology and Pathophysiology I Spring: Year One HSC 501 Advanced Pharmacology II 3 HSC 506 Biochemistry 2 HSC 522 Advanced Human Anatomy, Physiology and 5 Pathophysiology II Summer: Year One HSC 510 Research Methodology I 3 HSC 513 Medical Physics 3

-100 001 Advanced i narmacology n

-HSC 506 Biochemistry

-HSC 522 Advanced Human Anatomy, Physiology and

-Pathophysiology II

-Summer: Year One

-HSC 510 Research Methodology I HSC 513 Medical Physics
+HSC 751 Clinical Hours

 Fall: Year Two

-HSC 612 Research Methodology II HSC 530 Anesthesia Didactics I
+HSC 612 Research Methodology II 3

+HSC 530 Anesthesia Didactics I 6

 Spring: Year Two

-HSC 655 Advanced Theory and Practice of Anesthesia HSC 700 Leadership and Management for the Nurse Anesthetist
+HSC 655 Advanced Theory and Practice of Anesthesia 4

+HSC 700 Leadership and Management for the

+Nurse Anesthetist 3

+HSC 752 Clinical Hours 2

-Summer: Year Two HSC 660 Simulation: Anesthesia Crisis Management
+Summer: Year Two

+HSC 660 Simulation: Anesthesia Crisis Management 3

+HSC 753 Clinical Hours 6

-Fall: Year Three HSC 630 Anesthesia Didactics II
+Fall: Year Three

+HSC 630 Anesthesia Didactics II 6

-HSC 001 Professional Aspects of Anesthesia Practice
+HSC 754 Clinical Hours 3

+HSC 001 PROFESSIONAL ASPECTS OF ANESTHESIA PRACTICE

-This course includes an introduction to the ethics, psychology, and professional adjustments associated with a career in anesthesia.
+This course includes an introduction to the ethics, psychology and professional adjustments associated with a career in anesthesia.
 The history of anesthesia and nurse anesthesia is presented as well as a discussion of the role of the CRNA in department management and organization.
 Zero credits.

-HSC 500 Advanced Pharmacology I HSC 501 Advanced Pharmacology II
+HSC 500 ADVANCED PHARMACOLOGY I HSC 501 ADVANCED PHARMACOLOGY II